LaSStiK/CarND/TrafficSign Project/Traffic Sign Classifier.md

 I try some different technics for data preprocessing, but only 2 show better accuracy of model.

 So I turn color pictures to gray.
 Simply by multiplying red green and blue channels by coeeficients 0.299, 0.587, 0.114 respectively.
+Benefits from this method is reducing number of input patameters from 32x32x3 to 32x32.
+After this operation accuracy gone better.

 And used sklearn.preprocessing.normalize function to move dataset mean to zero.
 This funxtion worked little bit better than (x-125)/125.
+This step will help optimiser to do it's job.
+I've check this by comparing accuracy of model before and after.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.